tito-arch/ICBN-International/content/post/the-troubles-of-deen-the-great.md

 On March 8th Misfits sent an official lawsuit to Adin Ross which was revealed by him over a live on Instagram.He later leaked the papers sent to him by misfits boxing.
 After this was revealed KSI went on X and taunted Adin Ross with an image of a laughing emoji,which obviously got a response from Deen The Great.
 Another suprising turn of events occurred where his opponent Adam Saleh criticized him by saying 'Deen is a snake, I will show you guys real loyalty.
 He is being disloyal, you can't blame Misfits'.

-On the 11th of March the back and forth between Adam Saleh and Deen The Great became more heated on social media
+On the 11th of March the back and forth between Adam Saleh and Deen The Great became more heated on social media.
+On this day Adam Saleh created a twitter space which brought into light the information that Deen the Great attempted to secure a multi-million dollar contract with Most Valuable Promotions while already under contract with Misfits Boxing.